Daiwa House REIT Investment Corporation

 • GHG emissions from tenants’ energy use are calculated as Scope 3 figures.

-• Increase in emissions data in fiscal year ended March 2020 to fiscal year ended March 2023 compared to data for the fiscal year ended March 2019 is mainly due to the increase in the number of properties for which emissions data were obtained.
+• Increase in emissions data in fiscal year ended March 2021 to fiscal year ended March 2024 is mainly due to the increase in the number of properties for which emissions data were obtained.

 GHG Emissions by Category (Scope 3)